 March = Spring Grads

-Submit an OPT I-20 Request E-Form.
-Your academic advisor will be asked to provide feedback about your graduation timeline as part of the e-form process.
-An international student advisor will enter a recommendation for OPT in SEVIS and issue you a new I-20.
-This I-20 does not authorize you to work.
-You must still send your application materials to USCIS.
+Submit an OPT I-20 Request E-Form and list your academic advisor's email address.
+The form will ask your academic advisor to provide feedback about your graduation timeline.
+An international student advisor will enter a recommendation for OPT in SEVIS and issue you a new OPT recommendation I-20.
+This I-20 alone does not authorize you to work.
+You must still file for OPT with USCIS.

 7-10 business days